codefresh-io/cap-docs.codefresh.io/_docs/deployment/manage-application.md

   * To sync only specific resources, search for the resources by any part of their names, or define a Regex to filter by the required resources.
   * **All**: Sync all resources regardless of their sync state.
   * **Out of sync**: Sync _only_ resources that are `Out of sync`.
-    If you have already selected **Apply out of sync only** in Additional Options, this

 #### Revision settings for application sync
 Revision settings determine the behavior for the branch you select.